Vankata0502/music_player/README.md

-# Custom MP3 Music Player
+# 🎵 Python Music Player

-A sleek desktop music player built using Python, Tkinter, and Pygame.
+A simple and elegant music player built using Python, Tkinter, and Pygame.

-## Features
+## ✨ Features
-* **Custom GUI:** Clean interface built with Tkinter using custom image buttons.
-* **Folder Loading:** Easily select any folder on your computer to import MP3 tracks.
+* Select a local folder containing MP3 files.
+* Song playlist with automatic highlighting of the currently playing track.
-* **Smart Playlist Navigation:** Supports Play, Pause, Next, and Previous track controls with automatic playlist looping.
+* Media Controls: Play, Pause, Next, and Previous track buttons.
-* **Executable Format:** Bundled into a standalone `.exe` for easy distribution.
+* Fully portable `.exe` application for Windows with embedded graphical assets.

-## How to Run Locally
+## 🚀 How to Run It
-1. Clone the repository.
-2. Install the requirements: `pip install -r requirements.txt`
-3. Run `python main.py`
+You can download the fully compiled and working application directly from the **Releases** section on the right.
+No Python installation or extra dependencies required!

+## 🛠️ Technologies Used
+* Python 3
+* Tkinter (Graphical User Interface)
+* Pygame Mixer (Audio Playback)
+* PyInstaller (Compilation to .exe)